icl-rocketry/Raven/README.md

 A cosmic particle hits a reverse-biased photodiode and dumps a few femtocoulombs of charge.
-A charge-sensitive amplifier turns that into a ~7 mV pulse, a comparator checks it against a tunable threshold, and the ESP32 counts the resulting digital edge on a hardware interrupt.
+A charge-sensitive amplifier turns that into a ~7 mV pulse, a comparator checks it against a tunable threshold and the output signal is processed by a seperate Pickle Rick board.
 Two diodes on two independent channels double the sensitive area without doubling the noise.

 ## Repository layout